 When lessons end, education continues.
-The hours in the boarding house are equivalent to the time a child in a day school would spend at home with parents.
-During that time we provide structured oversight, steady discipline, recreation, warmth and Christian formation — the daily influences that shape character and prepare young people for adult life.
+The hours in the boarding house are the equivalent of time a day pupil would spend at home.
+We provide structured oversight, steady discipline, recreation, warmth, and Christian formation — the daily influences that shape character and prepare young people for adult life.

 Because we are deliberately small, staff know each pupil well.
 We notice changes in mood, friendships, effort, setbacks and successes.
 We guide, we correct and we encourage.
 Expectations are clear, standards are consistent, and pupils are never left to drift.